Sunlight can trigger immune system reactions.

 Sometimes phototesting (skin patch and reaction reproduction test)

-For photosensitivity, stopping drugs or chemicals and sometimes taking corticosteroids
+For photosensitivity, stopping medications or chemicals and sometimes taking corticosteroids

 For solar urticaria, antihistamines, corticosteroids, or sunscreens or sometimes ultraviolet (UV) light therapy